 - 1. The PaneLink button allows Live Assist to follow the button presses on the control panel and display the relevant tabs.
 For example, with PaneLINK turned on, press SEL for any keyer and Live Assist shows the settings for that keyer.
 Press the WIPE buttons and Live Assist shows the transitions settings for a wipe.
 With PaneLINK turned off, Live Assist does not switch between tabs. - 2.
-The Performance meter mirrors the Performance meter in XPression and shows the load that is being placed on the system resources by the actions you are performing.
+The Performance meter shows the load that is being placed on the system resources by the actions you are performing.